List of JS Kabylie seasons

 Jeunesse sportive de Kabylie is an Algerian professional football club based in Tizi Ouzou, Tizi Ouzou Province.
 The club was formed in 1946 as Jeunesse Sportive de Kabylie, and played their first competitive match in 1946, when they entered the 1946–47 Ligue d'Alger Troisième Division.
 After changing his name twice from 1974 to 1977 Jamiat Sari' Kawkabi and from 1977 to 1989 Jeunesse Électronique de Tizi-Ouzou The club was renamed his old name Jeunesse sportive de Kabylie in 1989.

-The club has won a total of 28 major trophies, including the national championship a record 14 times also won the Algerian Cup 5 times, the Algerian League Cup once, the Algerian Super Cup 1 time, the CAF Champions League 2 times, the now-defunct African Cup Winners' Cup 1 time, and the now-defunct CAF Cup 3 times.
-The club has also never been out of the top two divisions of Algerian football since entering the Football League.
+The club has won a total of 28 major trophies, including the national championship a record 14 times also won the Algerian Cup 5 times, the Algerian League Cup once, the Algerian Super Cup 1 time, the CAF Champions League 2 times, the now-defunct African Cup Winners' Cup 1 time, the now-defunct CAF Cup 3 times and the African Super Cup 1 time.
+The JSK is the only club in the elite to have never experienced relegation to the second division, since its entry in 1969.

 This is a list of the seasons played by JS Kabylie from 1962 when the club first entered a league competition to the most recent seasons.
 The club's achievements in all major national and international competitions as well as the top scorers are listed.
 Top scorers in bold were also top scorers of Ligue 1.
 The list is separated into three parts, coinciding with the three major episodes of Algerian football:

 History

-After independence, JS Kabylie became the best Algerian team, and among the best clubs in Africa where he has six titles, the best coach over the club is the Polish Stefan Żywotko, who won ten titles, including the African Cup of Champions Clubs twice in 14 years.
+After independence, JS Kabylie became the best Algerian team, and among the best clubs in Africa where he has seven titles, the best coach over the club is the Polish Stefan Żywotko, who won 11 titles, including the African Cup of Champions Clubs twice in 14 years.